mjmdl/Minesweeper/README.md

 - Add "mines left" counter.
 - Add a timer.
 - Add a reset button.
-- Animate and make it cool.
+- Animate and make it look good.